Posting Calls for Papers

 • We only publish first calls and don’t repeat them as event reminders – the exception is if dates or deadlines change.

-• Logos are welcome for inclusion in the CFP.
+• Logos and posters are welcome for inclusion in the CFP.

-• The best format for us is Word.
-PDF is suitable if you want your call to be published as attachment to the post.
-Please avoid sending CFPs as part of your email text.
-Do send them attached as separate formatted documents (preferably in Word).
+• Please send your call attached as separate formatted document.
+The best format for us is Word.
+PDF is also suitable particularly if you want your call to be attached to the published entry.

 • It may take a few days for your calls to get published but, in case you do not receive any acknowledgement from the ESSE Webmaster within a week or so, do not hesitate to get in touch again – your message may have disappeared in cyberspace.